outdreamer/build-a-cure-1/docs/specific/prediction.md

             - stereotype creates comically false expectations

-              - which makes some groups victimized
-                - which some victims see as exploit opportunities
-                  - to seem like a victim while complying with the expectation
-                  - to act on the expectation to free themselves from making a decision

-              - which makes non-group members see exploit opportunity, in the dichotomy between:
-                - self-awareness in elective compliance with expectations
-                - lack of comedy awareness in interpretation of jokes built on stereotypes as a joke

-              - which has the outputs:
+              - which has outputs for agent positions:

+                - victim:

                   - complying with stereotype expectations to trigger racist comments to:

+                    - seem like a victim

+                    - choose compliance with expectations
+                      - to free themselves from making a decision
+                      - display self-awareness/control

                     - create opportunity to make a point that:
                       - only racists would criticize them
-                    - they expect other groups to be racist or offended, which is racist
+                      - they expect other groups to be offended, which is racist

-                  - trigger a fight to
+                    - trigger a fight to:
                       - enable criticizing someone of a different group
+                      - deliver a joke about group of attacker

+                - attacker:

+                  - create opportunity to make a point that:

+                    - victim expects other groups to be racist rather than stating a fact, which is racist
+                    - victim is assuming that stereotype isnt true about most group members even though they havent met every group member
+                    - interpretation of jokes built on stereotypes as a joke shows lack of comedy awareness (implying racial inferiority in IQ)